fviktoria/vinyl-collection/README.md

 # Vinyl Record Collection

-**Vinyl Record Collection** is a personal project designed to showcase my private vinyl collection and wishlist.
+This is a personal project designed to showcase my private vinyl collection and wishlist.
 This project leverages modern web technologies to create an organized, interactive display of the records I own and those I hope to add to my collection in the future.

 https://records.viky.at/